What is Air Pruning?

-An air pruning container works by having slots or holes in its walls along with a system of ribs or other devices to force the root to grow out of the slot / hole.
-When the root grows out of the slot into relatively dry air its tip is desiccated or killed.
-Once this first root is air pruned it loses its dominance and many secondary roots develop to replace it, these are then in turn air pruned and again they are replaced by even more roots.
+An air pruning container works by having slots or holes in its walls along with a system of ribs or other devices to force the root to grow out of the slot or hole.
+When the root grows out of the slot into relatively dry air its tip is desiccated or “killed”.
+Once this first root is air pruned it loses its dominance and many secondary roots develop to replace it.
+These are then in turn air pruned and again they are replaced by even more roots.
 Air pruning therefore trains a root system with a very large quantity of young vigorous roots.

-The simplest form of this is to simply make roots grow out of the drainage hole in the base of the cell but our 45 cell tray has 12 vertical side slots per cell which all air prune the roots up the side of the cell as well as on its base.
+The simplest form of this is to simply make roots grow out of the drainage hole in the base of the cell.
+However, most of our containers have vertical side slots per cell which all air prune the roots up the side of the cell as well as on its base.

-This is good as it creates a lot of secondary roots right up the side of the rootball which means that after transplanting there are a much larger number of roots establishing and also more quickly in comparison to a traditional pot grown plant.
-Additionally, new roots emerge up the sides of the rootball and not just around the base.
+This is good as it creates a lot of secondary roots right up the side of the rootball.
+Great roots right up the rootball mean that after transplanting there are a much larger number of roots that quickly grow outwards giving the plant a great head start.

 The net result is that the plant will establish more quickly with a higher % survival rate and more uniform growth plant to plant.
 It is also expected that plants will develop a mature root system earlier and also top growth has been reported to be 20% to 25% greater than for plants in a traditional pot.
 The reason for this is that if a better root system is developed with a large quantity of younger more vigorous roots which can feed / drink more and support more top growth.

-Another benefit of air pruning gives is aeration and drainage via the holes in the container wall.
-If for example you over irrigate, the excess water drains out so the plant is not sat wet and unhappy as long.
+Another benefit of air pruning is improved aeration and drainage via the holes in the container wall.
+If, for example, you over-irrigate, the excess water drains out so the plant is not sat wet and unhappy as long.
 The good aeration of our specialist air pruning pots provides a healthy microclimate to ensure plants are as healthy and as strong as possible.

 We believe this is the best root system that is available today and is a result of the cell design.
-There is however one additional thing you must do to get the benefits of 'air root pruning' and that is to raise the tray off the ground so that dryer air can circulate around the outside of the cell to "kill" the emerging root tips.
+There is however one additional thing you must do to get the benefits of ‘air root pruning’.
+You must raise the tray off the ground so that dryer air can circulate around the outside of the cell to “kill” the emerging root tips.

 There are, however, other methods of pruning roots seen in the industry – all of which are inferior to air root pruning for a variety of reasons: